AIM-7 Sparrow: Sparrow III

 During this year the Air Force and Navy agreed on standardized naming conventions for their missiles.
 The Sparrows became the AIM-7 series.
 The original Sparrow I and aborted Sparrow II became the AIM-7A and AIM-7B, despite both being out of service.
 The -6, -6a, and -6b became the AIM-7C, AIM-7D, and AIM-7E respectively.

 25,000 AIM-7Es were produced and saw extensive use during the Vietnam War, where its performance was considered disappointing.
 The mixed results were a combination of reliability problems (exacerbated by the tropical climate), limited pilot training in fighter-to-fighter combat, and restrictive rules of engagement that generally prohibited BVR (beyond visual range) engagements.
 The Pk (kill probability) of the AIM-7E was less than 10%; US fighter pilots shot down 59 aircraft out of the 612 Sparrows fired.
 Of the 612 AIM-7D/E/E-2 missiles fired, 97 (or 15.8%) hit their targets, resulting in 56 (or 9.2%) kills.
 Two kills were obtained beyond visual range.

-In 1969 an improved version, the E-2, was introduced with clipped wings and various changes to the fuzing.
+In 1969, an improved version, the E-2, was introduced with clipped wings and various changes to the fuzing.
 Considered a "dogfight Sparrow", the AIM-7E-2 was intended to be used at shorter ranges where the missile was still travelling at high speeds, and in the head-on aspect, making it much more useful in the visual limitations imposed on the engagements.
 Even so, its kill rate was only 13% in combat, leading to a practice of ripple-firing all four at once in hopes of increasing kill probability.
-Its worst tendency was that of detonating prematurely, approximately a thousand feet in front of the launching aircraft, but it also had many motor failures, erratic flights, and fuzing problems.
-An E-3 version included additional changes to the fuzing, and an E-4 featured a modified seeker for use with the F-14 Tomcat.
+Its worst tendency was to detonate prematurely about 1,000 feet ahead of the launching aircraft, but it also had many motor failures, erratic flights, and fuzing problems.
+An E-3 version included additional changes to the fuzing, and the E-4 featured a modified seeker for use with the F-14 Tomcat.